Vince Guaraldi with the San Francisco Boys Chorus: Background

-Faced with an ongoing legal dispute with Fantasy Records that began in early 1966, Guaraldi was unable to secure new recording contracts with other labels.
-As a result, he opted to create his own record label, D&D Records, named after his children, David and Dia.
-The first release under this label was a single featuring a cover of The Beatles' "Eleanor Rigby," backed by a complete version of "Peppermint Patty," a song from the recent Peanuts television special, You're in Love, Charlie Brown (1967).
-Guaraldi intentionally chose the latter track, recognizing that the popularity of his Peanuts compositions would bolster the success of D&D’s inaugural release.
+Due to the then-ongoing legal dispute with Fantasy Records that began in early 1966, Guaraldi could not secure new recording contracts with other labels.
+He created his own record label, D&D Records, named after his children, David and Dia.
+The first release under this label was a single featuring a cover of The Beatles' "Eleanor Rigby," backed by a complete version of "Peppermint Patty," a song from the Peanuts television special, You're in Love, Charlie Brown (1967).
+Guaraldi intentionally chose the latter track, recognizing that the popularity of his Peanuts compositions would bolster the success of D&D's inaugural release.

-Guaraldi's interest in working with young voices was evident as early as the initial stages of his collaboration with the San Francisco Boys Chorus.
+Guaraldi's interest in working with young voices was evident in his early collaborations with the San Francisco Boys Chorus.
 As he explained, "I dig working with kids.
 They have a sound — a timbre — that's really better than adults doing the same stuff.
 It's the simplicity that counts.
 No filigree."
 This collaboration was first showcased at the Stern Grove Midsummer Music Festival on July 23, 1967.
 Guaraldi's trio, with Vince Lateano on drums, performed alongside the 60-member Boys Chorus, under the direction of Donald Cobb.
 While Guaraldi praised the purity and youthful energy of the chorus, critical reception was mixed, with some commentators suggesting that the performance deviated from the jazz festival's core focus and resembled a glee club performance instead.